fpm-git/Stockade/README.md

 - Policies are potentially less secure.
 Forgetting to define the policies for an action can (and has!) result in accidentally exposing what should be a secured route.
 Further, due to the lack of a common standard to export shared/relevant data from policies, they can be more error-prone.

-Floatperms aims to solve these problems and more, allowing for highly reusable and clean permission validation code, while providing also the best performance you could ask for.
+Stockade aims to solve these problems and more, allowing for highly reusable and clean permission validation code, while providing also the best performance you could ask for.

 ## How does this fix policies?
-How does Floatperms solve the issues listed above?
+How does Stockade solve the issues listed above?
 Simple:

-- Floatperms enforces that related permissions are grouped together into providers, and offers handlers that can be used to initialize data once for shared use across multiple validations.
+- Stockade enforces that related permissions are grouped together into providers, and offers handlers that can be used to initialize data once for shared use across multiple validations.
 Performance and sanity-saving goodness.

-- As mentioned just above, Floatperms exposes providers for grouping together all validations of a certain variety, allowing for organised validations that are easy to reason about.
+- As mentioned just above, Stockade exposes providers for grouping together all validations of a certain variety, allowing for organised validations that are easy to reason about.

-- Floatperms' permission matchers allow for the parameters of each validator to be remapped on a per-action basis using values pulled from cookies, request parameters, or general request fields.
+- Stockade permission matchers allow for the parameters of each validator to be remapped on a per-action basis using values pulled from cookies, request parameters, or general request fields.

-- Floatperms provides means to combine validators and match against subsets of validators, ensuring there will be no duplicate code written just to provide more flexible validations.
+- Stockade provides means to combine validators and match against subsets of validators, ensuring there will be no duplicate code written just to provide more flexible validations.

-- Floatperms does its best to promote a secure end result: by default, the corresponding [sails-hook-floatperms](https://github.com/fpm-git/sails-hook-floatperms) will refuse to serve any route which does not have permissions defined for it, avoiding any accidents caused by a forgotten policy definition.
-Further, the "Floatperms way" tries to encourage a common means of exporting data from permission matchers for use in actions, such that errors become immediately evident and code remains clean, standardised, and feels natural to work with.
+- Stockade does its best to promote a secure end result: by default, the corresponding [Stockade-hook](https://github.com/fpm-git/stockade-hook) will refuse to serve any route which does not have permissions defined for it, avoiding any accidents caused by a forgotten policy definition.
+Further, the "Stockade way" tries to encourage a common means of exporting data from permission matchers for use in actions, such that errors become immediately evident and code remains clean, standardised, and feels natural to work with.

-Now that you understand a little bit the issues that Floatperms was made to overcome, continue onwards to learn how exactly Floatperms should be used.
+Now that you understand a little bit the issues that Stockade was made to overcome, continue onwards to learn how exactly Stockade should be used.

 ## Usage

 ### General usage
-Getting started with Floatperms is generally fairly simple.
+Getting started with Stockade is generally fairly simple.
 All that has to be done before Sails (or Express) requests can be validated is defining your validation provider(s), which is no real hassle.

 A validation provider consists of 3 general components: